observatorycontrolsystem/ingester/README.md

 files as they appear.

 #### Setup
-You will need a RabbitMQ server running with the environment variable `FITS_BROKER` pointing to it.
+You will need a RabbitMQ server running with the environment variable `BROKER_URL` pointing to it.
+You will also need to set the `FITS_BROKER` environment variable to the RabbitMQ to which the app is watching for new filenames.
 The other environment variables in the Configuration section should be set as well.

 #### Running
 `listener.py` Will listen on the configured queue for new messages.
 When one is received,